top of page

 • Transfer fries to a wire rack to cool for at least 20 minutes.

-• For the best interior texture, freeze the fries for a few hours.
+• For the best interior texture, freeze the fries at this step.

 STEP 4: FRY ROUND TWO

-• Increase oil temp to 400°F and add the fries.
+• Heat oil temp to about 405-410°F and add the fries.
 Fry for about 2-3 minutes until they nearly reach your desired doneness.
-Note that they will continue to darken a bit after removing from the oil.

 STEP 5: SEASON

-• Transfer to a bowl and toss with sea salt and chopped parsley.
+• Immediately transfer the fries to a bowl and toss with sea salt and, optionally, chopped parsley.

 INGREDIENTS